-While Nutrition is no doubt an integral piece of a healthy mind and body, exercise and movement is another imperative piece of both physical and mental health and the content of this Fitness Friday post.
+While Nutrition is no doubt an integral part of a healthy mind and body, exercise and movement is another imperative piece of both physical and mental health and the content of this Fitness Friday post.
 As temperatures rise and we have had a solid teaser of spring this week, there were more opportunities to be outdoors and find ways to move.
 After the addition of my third child and with three kids under 5, I ironically find it challenging to find solo time to exercise, while additionally feeling like I am ALWAYS moving and doing all of the herding, wrestling, and schlepping that accompanies parenting young children.
 I have to really look ahead at my week and plan and commit in my calendar when I can schedule in a solo workout, a time out that is always such a refreshing change of gears and does wonders for my outlook when I step back into the chaos that is homelife for me and plenty of America in the current Covid landscape.
 Is this relatable?
 If so, our Health Advisors can be of great support to you around this concept.

 That said, I don't use that as an excuse to be sedentary and do look for every opportunity to fit MOVEMENT into my and my children's days whether its kicking the soccer ball or playing toss in the front yard or mini golf in back.
 We also make the 1.5 mile walk home from their school a few times a week if weather allows.
 Walking, in theory, is a great way for the parents and kids to exercise together fairly easily.
 Some days they have abounding energy, and others, they move at a snail's pace.
 But I've noticed having some healthy distractions keeps the pace and mood up; yesterday we counted how many birds nests we could spy on our walk home (9!), and those with school-age children can appreciate this sort of distraction could be a lot more motivating than just saying "let's take a walk".